tryyang2001/tp/docs/UserGuide.md

 ❗ Please do not use the characters `/` and `|` in your input other than to specify parameters!

+###4.1.1 Setting up your profile

+Have you set up your profile?
+If you are a new user or deleted your profile, _Fitbot_ will check if there is a profile created.
+If _Fitbot_ realised that there is no profile created, _Fitbot_ will [guide](#2-create-profile) you through creating your profile.

 ### 4.2 Recording your food consumption